CMDB Business Rules: Automate IT Operations

 - Action: If the condition is met, the rule’s action executes.
 Auto-promote rules write the discovered change directly to the CMDB.
 Flag-for-review rules add the change to a review queue and notify the assigned administrator.
 Reject rules discard the change and log the rejection.

-This tiered approach gives IT teams precise control: routine, expected changes auto-promote at machine speed, while unexpected or policy-violating changes surface for human review.
+This tiered approach gives IT teams precise control.
+Routine, expected changes auto-promote at machine speed.
+Unexpected or policy-violating changes surface for human review.

 - Create an incident, change, or task record in the Virima ITSM module